az-digital/az_quickstart/modules/custom/az_migration/README.md

 You can skip most of the rest of this README unless you run into trouble.

-## Manual installtion and configuration
+## Manual installation and configuration

   ### Module installation